jpchavat/DS_PS_nilm_scripts/README.md

 ## Detection of similarities in consumption patterns, a NILM approach

-This set of scripts are part of research in NILM methods based on the detection of similarities on consumption patterns.
+This set of scripts are part of research in NILM methods based on the detection of similarities in consumption patterns.

 ### Datasets